Data protection in Luxembourg: overview

 Processing carried out by an individual exclusively for personal or domestic activities is not covered by the Data Protection Law.

 Data processing for criminal investigations and judicial proceedings are subject to specific rules stemming from:

 The Criminal Investigation Code.

 The Civil Proceedings Code.

-Depending on the type of data and the purposes of the processing, the data controller may have to comply with some administrative formalities before starting the processing.
-These formalities consist of prior notification to, or authorisation from, the National Commission.
+Depending on the type of data and the purposes of the processing, the data controller may have to comply with some administrative formalities prior to processing the data.
+These formalities consist of a prior notification to, or prior authorisation from, the National Commission (CNPD).

-The 2002 Act was modified in 2007 and a number of processing operations are now exempt from any prior notification, under certain conditions (for example, management of salaries of persons working for the data controller, management of job applications, and recruitment of the data controller's personnel).
+The Data Protection Law was amended in 2007 to provide for a number of exemptions from prior notification, under certain conditions (for example, management of salaries of persons working for the data controller, management of job applications, and recruitment of the data controller's personnel).

-Any data processing, irrespective of the administrative formalities it is subject to, must at all times comply with the general requirements of the 2002 Act.
+Any data processing, irrespective of the administrative formalities it is subject to, must at all times comply with the general requirements of the Data Protection Law.

 Main data protection rules and principles

 The main principles to be complied with by data controllers, before and on an ongoing basis during the data processing, can be summarised by the following ten principles of personal data protection, as set out in the brochure Data protection and privacy edited by the CNPD: